shantamcbain/comserv2/Comserv/root/Documentation/developer/authentication_system.md

 2. **Session Not Persisting**
    - Verify session configuration in Comserv.pm
    - Check permissions on the session storage directory
+   - Ensure `delete_session` is used properly instead of just clearing the session hash

 3. **Login Redirect Issues**
    - Ensure the referer URL is properly captured and sanitized
    - Check for circular redirects back to the login page
+   - Verify that login-related pages are excluded from the referer list
+   - Check that the `return_to` parameter is being properly processed

+4. **Template Not Found Errors**
+   - Ensure error handling uses redirects instead of trying to render templates directly
+   - Use flash messages instead of stash for error messages that need to persist across redirects

 ### Debugging Tips